Erika McEntarfer: Firing by Donald Trump

+Trump fired McEntarfer soon after a downward revision to the July 2025 employment statistic, but subsequent months showed no net improvement over July's number.

 On August 1, 2025, President Donald Trump announced that he had directed his staff to fire McEntarfer, hours after the Bureau's July jobs report, which included a substantial downward revision of reported job creation from the prior two months and weaker-than-expected job creation for July.
 In a post on Truth Social, Trump accused McEntarfer, without evidence (according to the Financial Times), of incompetence and of having an ulterior motive for allegedly altering employment figures in order to discredit him and Republicans, and to help Democratic nominee Kamala Harris in the 2024 United States presidential election.
 McEntarfer received notice of her firing hours later.

 Trump's assertion that McEntarfer had manipulated the jobs numbers was without evidence and dismissed by economists.

 Criticism of firing

-The firing drew widespread criticism from former and current economists, including McEntarfer's predecessor as BLS commissioner, former Heritage Foundation economist William Beach, who called the firing “totally groundless.”
+The firing drew widespread criticism from former and current economists, including McEntarfer's predecessor as BLS commissioner, economist William Beach, who called the firing "totally groundless".
 According to economists, the firing of statisticians for publishing inconvenient data and replacing them with loyalists who might manipulate data served to politicize national statistics and undermine their trustworthiness, which would have adverse economic consequences.
-In an interview with Kasie Hunt on the Sunday talk show State of the Union, Beach said:The commissioner doesn’t do anything to collect the numbers.
-The commissioner doesn’t see the numbers for until Wednesday before they’re published.
-By the time the commissioner sees the numbers, they’re all prepared.Jed Kolko, a senior fellow at the Peterson Institute for International Economics, said the firing was a "five-alarm intentional harm to the integrity of US economic data and the entire statistical system."
-In an editorial, The Wall Street Journal commented that "Mr. Trump’s data denial is one more reason fewer Americans will trust the government."
-Commentators pointed out that, with BLS security precautions, the commissioner does not have access to the systems that collect the data for these reports, and could not alter the results without a large number of people knowing, and at least some of them complaining publicly.
+In an interview with Kasie Hunt on the Sunday talk show State of the Union, Beach said:The commissioner doesn't do anything to collect the numbers.
+The commissioner doesn't see the numbers for until Wednesday before they're published.
+By the time the commissioner sees the numbers, they're all prepared.Jed Kolko, a senior fellow at the Peterson Institute for International Economics, said the firing was a "five-alarm intentional harm to the integrity of US economic data and the entire statistical system."
+In an editorial, The Wall Street Journal commented that "Mr. Trump's data denial is one more reason fewer Americans will trust the government."
+Commentators pointed out that, with BLS security precautions, the commissioner does not have access to the systems that collect the data for these reports and could not alter the results without a large number of people knowing and possibly complaining publicly.
+A 2026 NBER paper estimated that McEntarfer's firing harmed the US economy to the tune of approximately $20 billion by introducing economic policy uncertainty and undermining the integrity and quality of official statistics, leading to shifting behaviors by investors, households, and businesses.
+McEntarfer herself stated that BLS data should still be trusted even despite her firing, as the same agency staff were still running the bureau and are "blowing a loud whistle if there is interference."